swiseman/swiseman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-**Update:** I'll be joining [Duke Computer Science](https://www.cs.duke.edu/) as an assistant professor in Fall 2021, and I'm recruiting PhD students.
+**About me:** I'm an assistant professor at [Duke University's](https://www.duke.edu) [Department of Computer Science](https://www.cs.duke.edu/), and I'm interested in natural language processing and machine learning.
+Before Duke, I was a research assistant professor at [TTIC](http://www.ttic.edu/), and before that a PhD student in Computer Science at [Harvard](https://www.seas.harvard.edu), where I was advised by [Sasha Rush](http://rush-nlp.com/) and [Stuart Shieber](http://www.eecs.harvard.edu/shieber/).

+Here's my [CV](http://swiseman.github.io/files/swiseman_cv.pdf).

+**Prospective students:** I will be recruiting PhD students to begin in fall 2022.
 Please feel encouraged to [apply](https://gradschool.duke.edu/admissions/application-instructions)!
 I'd especially like to encourage applicants from nontraditional backgrounds and communities historically underrepresented in computer science.

-**About me:** I'm a Research Assistant Professor at [TTIC](http://www.ttic.edu/), and I'm interested in natural language processing and machine learning.
-Before TTIC I was a PhD student in Computer Science at Harvard and a member of the [harvardnlp](http://nlp.seas.harvard.edu/papers/) group; I was advised by [Sasha Rush](http://rush-nlp.com/) and [Stuart Shieber](http://www.eecs.harvard.edu/shieber/).

-Here's my [CV](http://swiseman.github.io/files/swiseman_cv.pdf).